 - Browse by Term

 EUST 398: Senior ColloquiumCulminates in a final oral presentation that will allow concentrators to synthesize and reflect upon their diverse European studies, including on-campus and off-campus classwork, internships, and cross-cultural experiences.
-3 credit; Does not fulfill a distribution requirement, Does not fulfill a curricular exploration requirement; offered Spring 2014 · D. Tompkins
+3 credit; Does not fulfill a curricular exploration requirement; offered Spring 2016 · D. Tompkins